eno-lang/eno-lang.org/README.md

     npm i

-Then build the page:
+Then continuously (re)build and serve the page with:

-    npm run build

-Continuous rebuilds are also offered through:

     npm run watch

-In the same or another terminal run:

-    npm run serve

-Observe the output of `npm run serve` to get the local server address, most likely it will be `localhost:8080`, unless the port is occupied already.
+To get the local server port observe the last lines outputted from `npm run watch`, most likely it will be `localhost:8080`, unless the port is occupied already.